 A board was established, and continues to the present, to administer the Fund according to the provisions of the Act, with headquarters in the Village of Veregin, Saskatchewan.
 The Board consists of representatives from Saskatchewan (4), Alberta (1) and British Columbia (4), reflecting the distribution of the Doukhobor population.
-The Board has been active since it was established and distributes the earned interest annually to Doukhobor groups in Western Canada via an open granting process.
+The Board has been active since it was established and distributes funding to Doukhobor groups in Western Canada via an open granting process.
 Funds must be used for projects or initiatives that further the culture and heritage of Doukhobors in Canada.

 The Board is recognized in the Act as a corporate body and functions much like a Crown Corporation.
 The CCUB Trust Fund Board produces and files annual financial statements, which are reviewed by Saskatchewan’s Provincial Auditor and are available to the public.